Scandiking/DAT2K_tutorials/README.md

 Literature: Connolly T. and Begg C. (2015) _Database Systems: A Practical Approach to Design, Implementation, and Management._ 6th. edition, Pearson Education.

+---

+`Tutorial{#}` are tasks to be done given out by the lecturer.
+They are unfortunately not fit for sharing due to copyrighted material, but comments will explain what task the query is for.
+Comments are also as always added for my own learning's sake.

+---

 ### [Learning outcome:](https://www.usn.no/english/academics/study-and-courseplans/#/emne/DAT2000_1_2024_V%C3%85R)
 - #### Knowledge
   - key tasks in database administration and -security, such as authorization and access control, backup and recovery, replication and synchronization